equinor/subscript/docs/scripts/grav_subs_points.rst

 There will be two types of output file from grav_subs_points.

-- one column text files of modelled gravity change/subsidence GEN_DATA files that can be used with ert GEN_OBS observations
+- one column text files of modelled gravity change/subsidence GEN_DATA files that can be used with ert GENERAL_OBSERVATION

 - x,y,z text file that can be used for visualisation.